iterative/dvc.org/content/docs/user-guide/pipelines/running-pipelines.md

 By default, DVC expects that all data to run the pipeline is available locally.
 Any missing data will be considered deleted and may cause the pipeline to fail.
+To avoid this, use the following flags:

-`--pull` will download missing dependencies (and will download the cached outputs of previous runs saved in the [run cache]), so you don't need to pull all data for your project before running the pipeline. `--allow-missing` will skip stages with no other changes than missing data.
+- `--pull` will download missing data as needed, so you don't need to pull all data beforehand.
+- `--allow-missing` will skip stages with no other changes than missing data, so you don't need to download unnecessary data.

 You can combine the `--pull` and `--allow-missing` flags to run a pipeline while only pulling the data that is actually needed to run the changed stages.

 <admon type="warn">